Nursery (3-5 year olds)

 Entry is normally at 11+ and 13+ (when an additional form of entry is admitted) and to the Sixth Form, but a small number of places may be available for entry to other years if there are vacancies.

-11+, 12+, 13+, 14+ entrance examinations are held on a Saturday morning in the first half of the Spring Term prior to entry in September.
-Papers are set in English, Mathematics and Non-Verbal Reasoning.
+11+, 12+, 13+, 14+ entrance examinations are held on a Saturday morning in the first half of the spring term prior to entry in September.
+Papers are set in English, Mathematics, Non-Verbal Reasoning and Science, for some Year Groups.
 For candidates applying for 13+ entry from independent preparatory schools, entry can also be by Common Entrance examinations, held in the Summer Term prior to entry in September.

 In general, applicants will be interviewed and entry will also be based on successful performance in GCSE (or equivalent examinations).

-Applicants should obtain at least six GCSE passes at B grade or better including English and Mathematics.
-For any subject to be studied in the Sixth Form, applicants should have at least GCSE grade B in that subject (or, for subjects not taken at GCSE, at least grade B in related GCSE subjects).
-Further to this, GCSE grade A or A* is normally required in order to study the following subjects in the Sixth Form: Mathematics, Sciences, Languages and English Literature.
+Applicants should obtain at least six GCSE passes at grade B/level 5 or better including English and Mathematics.
+For any subject to be studied in the Sixth Form, applicants should have at least GCSE grade B/level 5 in that subject (or, for subjects not taken at GCSE, at least grade B/level 5 in related GCSE subjects).
+Further to this, GCSE grade A/ A* or level 7-9 is normally required in order to study the following subjects in the Sixth Form: Mathematics, Sciences, Languages and English Literature.

-Specimen copies of the 11+, 12+, 13+, 14+ English and Mathematics papers are available on request from the Registrar.
+Specimen copies of the 11+, 12+, 13+, 14+ papers are available on request from the Registrar.
 There are no sample Non-Verbal Reasoning papers, but examples can be purchased from High Street stationers.

 Non-Native Speakers of English from Overseas